Skip to content

 The number of rows to fix (prevented from scrolling).

-header_height class-attribute instance-attribute
+header_height instance-attribute class-attribute

 header_height = header_height